 Example Using the Enough to Retire Calculation

-We're going to walk through the five-step calculation for a sample couple.
-Here are the facts:
+We're going to walk through the five-step calculation for a sample couple:

-- Each contribute the maximum amount to their IRA account every year, for a total of $13,000 of IRA contributions each year ($6,500 each).
+- Each contributes the maximum amount to their IRA account every year, for a total of $13,000 of IRA contributions each year ($6,500 each).